cristen/cristen.github.io/index.markdown

 layout: page
 title: Martins Jean-Marc | Data scientist
 ---

+# Who am I ?

 Hello and welcome to my website.
 Let’s talk about Python !

-## Who am I ?

 My name is Martins Jean-Marc, I’m a web developer using Python everyday as my main language.
 I also have some skills in data science and big data concepts.